-Colonel in Iran's Revolutionary Guard assassinated
+Colonel in Iran Revolutionary Guard assassinated

 - Published